Modelspace - Demo 06

 Modelspace to WorldSpace

-The author prefers to view transformations as changes to the graph paper, as compared to view tranformations as changes to points.
+The author prefers to view transformations as changes to the graph paper, as compared to view transformations as changes to points.

-As such, for placing paddle1, we can view the translation as a change to the graph paper relative to world space coordinates (only incidentally bringing the vertices along with it) and then resetting the graph paper (i.e. both origin and axes) back to it’s original position and orientation.
-Although we will think of the paddle’s vertices as relative to its own space (i.e. -10 to 10 horizontally, -30 to 30 vertically), we will not look at the numbers of what they are in world space coordinates, as doing so
+As such, for placing paddle1, we can view the translation as a change to the graph paper relative to world space coordinates (only incidentally bringing the vertices along with it) and then resetting the graph paper (i.e. both origin and axes) back to its original position and orientation.
+Although we will think of the paddle’s vertices as relative to its own space (i.e. -1 to 1 horizontally, -3 to 3 vertically), we will not look at the numbers of what they are in world space coordinates, as doing so

 • Will not give us any insight